Days in Paradise Filled With Enjoyable Diversions!

 That's where being on your own private island right on the shores of Aitutaki Lagoon is such a boon.
 Feel the freedom of being on your own island, with the beach and lagoon as your personal playground in Paradise!

-Right in front of Aitutaki Lagoon Resort & Spa is the best location on Aitutaki for incredible stand-up paddleboarding, quite possibly the most picturesque location on Earth.
-Imagine floating atop the World's Most Beautiful Lagoon - wow!
+Right in front of Aitutaki Lagoon Private Island Resort is the best location on Aitutaki for incredible stand-up paddleboarding, quite possibly the most picturesque location on Earth.
+Imagine floating atop the World's Most Beautiful Lagoon.
+Wow.

 It's also the best location on Aitutaki to enjoy the majestic splendour of the lagoon.

-When you select Aitutaki Lagoon Resort & Spa for your sublime escape, you’ve selected the resort on Aitutaki with not only the finest location on Aitutaki - but one of the best lagoon playgrounds on Earth, offering you a private island, a prime secluded beach, a majestic lagoon to play in and on and a wonderful, extensive array of activities to enjoy with our compliments - all right there before you.
+When you select Aitutaki Lagoon Private Island Resort for your sublime couple's escape, you’ve selected the resort on Aitutaki with not only the finest location on Aitutaki, but indeed one of the best lagoon playgrounds on Planet Earth.

-Here at Aitutaki Lagoon Resort & Spa, enjoy a complete resort vacation experience filled with possibilities.
+Here at Aitutaki Lagoon Private Island Resort, enjoy a complete resort vacation experience filled with possibilities.

 Dip into any of the array of complimentary scheduled activities on the daily-changing Activities Program - learn to snorkel (easy if you're new to it, especially in our gentle lagoon), enjoy a kayak tour, stand-up paddleboarding tour, fish feeding, learn to dance the island 'ura (hula), make a fresh flower 'ei (lei), play the island log drums, play the ukulele, weave a sunhat from coconut fronds, tie a pareu (sarong), or husk a coconut.